smaremanda/add-in-docs/how-to/create-better-add-ins-for-word-with-office-open-xml.md

 Be aware that, because a relationship reference is explicitly used ( **r:embed="rID4"** ) and that related part is required in order to render the image, if you don't include the binary data in your Office Open XML package, you will get an error.
 This is different from styles.xml, explained previously, which won't throw an error if omitted since the relationship is not explicitly referenced and the relationship is to a part that provides attributes to the content (formatting) rather than being part of the content itself.

  **Note**  When you review the markup, notice the additional namespaces used in the a:blip tag.
 You'll see in document.xml that the  **xlmns:a** namespace (the main drawingML namespace) is dynamically placed at the beginning of the use of drawingML references rather than at the top of the document.xml part.
 However, the relationships namespace (r) must be retained where it appears at the start of document.xml.
 Check your picture markup for additional namespace requirements.
-Remember that you don't have to memorize which types of content require what namespacesâ€”you can easily tell by reviewing the prefixes of the tags throughout document.xml.
+Remember that you don't have to memorize which types of content require what namespaces, you can easily tell by reviewing the prefixes of the tags throughout document.xml.

 ### Understanding additional image parts and formatting
 <a name="bk_WorkingWithImages"> </a>

-When you use some Office picture formatting effects on your imageâ€”such as for the image shown in Figure 4, which uses adjusted brightness and contrast settings (in addition to picture styling)â€”a second binary data part for an HD format copy of the image data may be required.
+When you use some Office picture formatting effects on your image, such as for the image shown in Figure 4, which uses adjusted brightness and contrast settings (in addition to picture styling), a second binary data part for an HD format copy of the image data may be required.
 This additional HD format is required for formatting considered a layering effect, and the reference to it appears in document.xml similar to the following:

 ```XML